burlachenkok/burlachenkok.github.io/_posts/2024-02-19-EF21-reloaded-paper-has-been-accepted-to-ICLR-2024.md

 ---
 layout: post
-title: Error Feedback Reloaded: From Quadratic to Arithmetic Mean of Smoothness Constants at ICLR 2024.
+title: Error Feedback Reloaded From Quadratic to Arithmetic Mean of Smoothness Constants at ICLR 2024.
 published: true
 ---